The cycle of knowledge transfer sessions for the fishing sector begins

 The most recent reports on the state of fisheries in Catalonia are now available

-You can now consult and download the latest reports on the state of fisheries in Catalonia in 2023 in the Publications section of the ICATMAR website.
+You can now consult and download the latest reports on the state of fisheries in Catalonia in 2023 in the Publications section.

 In State of Fisheries in Catalonia 2023, Part 1: Report on the Monitoring of the Commercial Fishing Fleet, the sampling methodology for different fishing modalities used by ICATMAR for monitoring fishery resources along the Catalan coast is presented.
 Regarding the sampling of trawling, this edition explains the shift in approach adopted to align with the European Common Fisheries Policy.
 This change consists of replacing the depth stratum, previously used as a spatial sampling unit, with métier, defined as a set of fishing operations targeting a similar group of species using similar fishing gear during the same period and/or in the same area.